friendly/heplots/cran-comments.md

 ## Comments
 This is a minor release, adding a new data set and examples; released now in relation to a submitted paper that requires that data set.
+As well, the package has been migrated from R-Forge to github.

-## Version 1.3-3 (2016-10-21)
+## Version 1.3-4 (2017-09-14)

-o Added Parenting data, a simple one-way MANOVA design (used in TQMP paper) o Prepare for CRAN release (fix CRAN links to canonical)
+o Added Diabetes data, a nice example of heterogeneity of covariances